FRC2539/java-training/projects/2 - running a motor.md

 _Given that this requires a robot, these steps need to be supplemented by actual interaction between you and the lead programmer/programming mentor._

-For this example, we will be controlling a motor (Talon FX) at a percent output (-1 to 1).
+For this example, we will be controlling a motor (Talon SRX) at a percent output (-1 to 1).

 ### 1. Installing libraries